inforion/kopycat/README.md

 ### Get available prebuild Kopycat modules from registry

-1. To get info of all available modules in libraries, run Kopycat using following command:
+1. To get info of all available modules in libraries, run Kopycat using the following command:

     ```shell script
     kopycat -y ${KOPYCAT_MODULES_LIB_PATH} -all